 Crowdfunding is a popular choice for entrepreneurs looking to raise capital for a new venture.
-However, only 36% of campaigns on Kickstarter, a crowdfunding platform, hit their goal.
-Many crowdfunding campaigns fail because of mistakes made prior and during their funding period—and even successful campaigns have flaws.
+Only 36% of campaigns on Kickstarter, a crowdfunding platform, hit their goal.
+Many crowdfunding campaigns fail because of mistakes made prior to and during their funding period—and even successful campaigns have flaws.

 Fidget Cube: The Dangers of Success

 For a crowdfunding campaign to raise almost 6.5 million in 30 days, you might think it went off without a hitch.
 That wasn’t the case for Fidget Cube, a small toy created as a stress outlet for fidgeters.

 The project targeted a goal of $15,000 to fund the production and distribution of their product, but by the end of their 30-day campaign, 154,926 backers had pledged a total of $6,465,690-43,000% more than they expected, making it the 11th most-funded Kickstarter campaign.

 While this is a success by every sense of the word, that kind of growth in that short of time would stress-test any company, let alone a startup that had yet to produce or distribute the product they were selling.
 Indeed, the company started facing quality control issues during production, pushing the delivery date well beyond the initial timeline.
 Backers became restless, and competitors began making their own fidget-toys.
 One opportunistic entrepreneur earned $340,000 in two months by beating Fidget Cube to market with essentially the same product.

 The production and communication mistakes Fidget Cube made during and after their campaign caused a strain on customer relations and left room for competitors to eat into their once-dominant market share.
 While Fidget Cube is still viewed as a success, it’s also a cautionary tale for future entrepreneurs considering crowdfunding.